A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 Although many bridges use spandrel beams to distribute the bridge’s weight along its arch evenly, the Natchez Trace Parkway Bridge deck’s weight is supported at the center of each arch.
 The lack of spandrel columns gives the bridge its iconic, spare design — Architecturally, it’s known as a cathedral arch bridge.

-Timberland Park (milepost 437.2)
+Timberland Park (Milepost 437.2)

-Just beyond the Double Arch Bridge, you’ll find Timberland Park, a fantastic and still little-known spot for a hike.
+Just beyond the Double Arch Bridge, you’ll find Timberland Park, a fantastic and still little-known spot for hikes along the Natchez Trace parkway.
 Stop by the park’s cozy interpretive center before you start your hike to borrow a handmade walking stick and grab a map.
-All the trails here are lovely, but we especially recommend the Big East Fork Reserve loop trail, which includes a stunning pond and meadow filled with birds and other wildlife.

-Leiper’s Fork (milepost 428)
+Leiper’s Fork (Milepost 428)

 There’s a reason so many celebrities live in this Franklin-area outpost.
-With its quaint antique stores, fantastic southern restaurants, and local art galleries, Leiper’s Fork is a favorite destination for locals and tourists alike.
+With its quaint antique stores, fantastic southern restaurants, and local art galleries, Leiper’s Fork is a favorite destination for locals and tourists alike.You can’t go wrong with a meal at Fox & Locke and every single shop in the village is absolutely worth checking out.

-Gordon House (milepost 407.7)
+Gordon House (Milepost 407.7)

 This historic home once belonged to ferry operator John Gordon in the early 1800s.
 It’s one of the few buildings connected with the Old Trace that’s still standing.